se7enxweb/exponentialbasic/MODULES.md

 - ezxml
 - ezxmlrpc

+### eZ Publish Basic User Module Views URL Calls Available
+The following user modules views are included in eZ Publish Basic:

+- ezabout
+  - about
+    - URI: /about

 ### eZ Publish Basic Admin Module Views URL Calls Available
 The following admin modules views are included in eZ Publish Basic:

 - ezabout
+  - about
+    - URI: /about
 - ezad
   - archive
   - category/new